YnnaBanina/Tower-of-Mobs/README.md

 ---

 Tower of Mobs is my take on the Tower of Hanoi puzzle game.
 It contains 6 disks that the player has to move to the last tower.
 HOWEVER larger disks cannot be placed on top of smaller disks.
+If you forget how to play, there is an info button in the clouds.
+Be careful because it takes you to the *end.* andd if you get too lost you can restart in the ground because thats where that game will go....

 _Can you move the mobs to the last tower?_